verd1c/ctf-writeups/TSJ/reverse/javascript-vm/README.md

 print("Flag: " + input)
 ```

-With swirl_backwards and wrap_backwards just doing the same as swirl and wrap but in reverse order (from 51 to 0)
+With swirl_backwards and wrap_backwards just doing the same as swirl and wrap but in reverse order (from 51 to 0).

+In python:

 ```python
 # 32